brycewray/hugo-site/content/posts/2022/03/gems-in-rough-16.md

 Leatherman announced these upcoming changes and demo’d the new dev server in his most recent weekly video for the [Eleventy YouTube channel](https://www.youtube.com/channel/UCskGTioqrMBcw8pd14_334A)—something else for which he has far more bandwidth now that he’s all-Eleventy, all-the-time.

-## Trying Giscus
+## Trying giscus

-As of the initial publication of this post, I’m trying a commenting system called [Giscus](https://giscus.app).
+As of the initial publication of this post, I’m trying a commenting system called [giscus](https://giscus.app).
 It’s based on [Utterances](https://utteranc.es).
 Both rely on GitHub APIs.
-While Utterances uses the Search API for GitHub Issues, Giscus uses the Search API for the newer, more feature-rich, and seemingly more polished [GitHub Discussions](https://docs.github.com/en/discussions).[^1] (Of course, these projects’ dependence on GitHub also means that, as of now, each use thereof requires a GitHub login.
+While Utterances uses the Search API for GitHub Issues, giscus uses the Search API for the newer, more feature-rich, and seemingly more polished [GitHub Discussions](https://docs.github.com/en/discussions).[^1] (Of course, these projects’ dependence on GitHub also means that, as of now, each use thereof requires a GitHub login.
 Indeed, I couldn’t even find the **word** *guest* anywhere within the GitHub Discussions documentation.)

-It was [Patrick Kollitsch](https://github.com/davidsneighbour)—often better known online as [davidsneighbour](https://twitter.com/davidsneighbour)—who advised me via email to give Giscus a shot.
+It was [Patrick Kollitsch](https://github.com/davidsneighbour)—often better known online as [davidsneighbour](https://twitter.com/davidsneighbour)—who advised me via email to give giscus a shot.
 As I replied to him:

-> Back in 2020, I did a [post about commenting options for static sites](/posts/2020/10/conversation-piece/) (and one of those mentioned was Utterances, which inspired Giscus).
+> Back in 2020, I did a [post about commenting options for static sites](/posts/2020/10/conversation-piece/) (and one of those mentioned was Utterances, which inspired giscus).
 I chose not too long after that to go to my current reply-via-email setup, because I read on another fellow’s site that he did it that way because[^2] he found such interactions with readers were more meaningful.
 Since, I’ve found this to be true on my site, too.
-That said: if you’ve read enough of my stuff, you know that I’m always attracted by Shiny New (or sorta New) Things, so I may just give Giscus a look-see.
+That said: if you’ve read enough of my stuff, you know that I’m always attracted by Shiny New (or sorta New) Things, so I may just give giscus a look-see.

 .&nbsp;.&nbsp;. and so I am doing just that.
 I had one commenting system or another on my site for about two years until that change last year and, now, here we are again—at least for now.

-To be sure, I’m *not* taking away the reply-by-email button/link, which will stick around regardless of what I decide long-term about continuing with Giscus.
+To be sure, I’m *not* taking away the reply-by-email button/link, which will stick around regardless of what I decide long-term about continuing with giscus.
 In the meantime, you have *two* ways to react to each post.
 Your faithful correspondent always welcomes your thoughts.

-**Note**: Because of Giscus’s reliance on the existing GitHub Discussions feature set, there currently is only one level of nesting; so, if a thread gets “heavy,” it may not be readily obvious who’s replying to whom.
+**Note**: Because of giscus’s reliance on the existing GitHub Discussions feature set, there currently is only one level of nesting; so, if a thread gets “heavy,” it may not be readily obvious who’s replying to whom.
 {.yellowBox}

 ## Another shameless plug